delbert/secret-santa/q#/README.md

 # Solve secret santa with Grover

-This repo contains the revised code which began with [this](https://vincent.frl/quantum-secret-santa/) blog post.
+This folder contains the revised code which began with [this](https://vincent.frl/quantum-secret-santa/) blog post.
 It shows how to solve a secret sant raffle using the Grover Search algorithm.
 When executed the program will try to find a solution for 3 players:  Vincent Tess, and Uma, then prints the results to the terminal.
 The output should look like this:
 ```
          | Vincent    | Uma        | Tess